awesomelon/commitAI/README.md

 ## Contributing

 We welcome all forms of contributions, including bug reports, feature suggestions, and pull requests.
 For major changes, please open an issue first to discuss what you would like to change.

+## Troubleshooting

+If you encounter any issues with file paths or commit template detection, please ensure that:
+1. Your Git commit template path is correctly set in your Git config
+2. The commit template file exists and is readable
+3. You're using the correct format option (`-f template`) when you want to use a Git commit template

+For any other issues or questions, please open an issue on the GitHub repository.